CloudCoinConsortium/CloudCoin/CloudCoin File Formats/QR/README.md

 ## Storing the codes before turning them into PNGs.

-The codes can be stored in one file called CompressedQR.txt.
+The codes can be stored in one file called CompressedQR.txt that is created in a folder called "CompressedQR" that is a sub folder of the "Export" folder.
 One code per line.
 Like:
 ```
 compressedQR.txt